andijakl/universal-beacon/README.md

 ## Availability

 The Universal Beacon Library is available in C# and includes a dependency to .NETCore the Universal Windows Platform (UWP / UAP) for Windows 10 to directly work with received advertisement packets from the Windows Bluetooth API.
-The library can therefore be used in applications targeting Windows 10 with support for Bluetooth Smart / LE.
+The library can therefore be used in applications targeting Windows 10 with support for Bluetooth Low Energy / LE (BLE).

 To keep up to date, either watch this project or [follow me on Twitter](https://twitter.com/andijakl).